Skip to content

 COURSE STRUCTURE:

 1. You need to read (or listen to) the assigned portion of the book before the class.
-Four of the readings are available as audiobooks (George, Kolbert, Sinclair, Wright – these are posted on the CBC website), though I would encourage reading or following along on paper (or digital) copies as it may be easier if you want to highlight or take notes.
+Four of the readings are available as audiobooks (George, Kolbert, Sinclair, Wright – these are posted on the CBC website), though we would encourage reading or following along on paper (or digital) copies as it may be easier if you want to highlight or take notes.
 Altogether the course workload required to get through these readings should take you a maximum of 5-6 hours per week.
-I base this on the fact that listening to each of the three audiobooks I mentioned takes an average of 10-11 hr (George is 10.5 hr, Kolbert is 10 hr, Sinclair is 13.25 hr [but you don’t need to read the last several chapters so it works out closer to 11 hr], and Wright is 4.5 hr), and these readings are each spread over 2 weeks.
-In my experience of reading the other books, the effort should be about the same.
+We base this on the fact that listening to each of the three audiobooks we mentioned takes an average of 10-11 hr (Franklin-Wallis is 11 hr, George is 10.5 hr, Kolbert is 10 hr, and Wright is 4.5 hr), and these readings are each spread over multiple weeks.
+In our experience of reading the other books, the effort should be about the same.

-2. After you have completed the week’s reading, you will draft 6-8 discussion questions.
+2. After you have completed the week’s reading, you will each draft one discussion question for each chapter of the week’s readings.
 These should be guided by the reading but can extend to current-day issues that are in the news or otherwise of interest.
 Your questions should be though-provoking rather than just quizzing facts in the reading.
-For example, for the first part of the Solomon reading, instead of asking “What were the four most important crops cultivated in early human civilizations?” you might ask “In what ways did the control of water serve as a main facilitator of prosperity in antiquity and how has this changed in modern civilizations?”.
+For example, for the first part of the Pearce reading, instead of asking “What were the four most important crops cultivated in early human civilizations?” you might ask “In what ways did the control of water serve as a main facilitator of prosperity in antiquity and how has this changed in modern civilizations?”.
 You will be graded both on your questions as well as your leadership of the discussion.

-During each week’s class, I will call on one of you to provide a recap of the reading.
-This recap should last 10-15 minutes.
-I do not want you to provide a ‘play-by-play’ description of the reading; rather, I want you to summarize the major points to refresh everyone.
-Then the person I selected to give the recap will lead a class discussion of the reading starting with their own discussion questions.
-Once those are exhausted, we will open up the discussion to questions and topics others have identified.
-Each student will need to present and lead class discussion at least once (and possibly multiple times), and these activities will account for 50% of your overall mark in the course.
+During each week’s class, we will call on several of you to provide a recap of the reading, each person called on will recap one chapter of the reading.
+Each chapter recap should last about 5-6 minutes.
+We do not want you to provide a ‘play-by-play’ description of the reading; rather, we want you to summarize the major points to refresh everyone.
+Then the people we selected to give the recaps will lead a class discussion of the reading starting with their own discussion questions.
+Once those are exhausted, we will open the discussion to questions and news items others have identified.
+Each student will need to present and lead class discussion at least once (but probably multiple times), and these activities will account for 50% of your overall mark in the course.

-If for some reason you are unable to give the recap and lead the discussion when I call on you, I will give you a one-time exception and call on someone else.
-If it happens to you a second time, I will score as zero the fraction of your grade the activity would have represented.
+If for some reason you are unable to provide a chapter recap when we call on you, we will give you a one-time exception and call on someone else.
+If it happens a second time, we will score as zero the fraction of your grade the activity would have represented.
 Therefore, please come prepared to each class.

 SCHEDULE: